siri-aws-web-app/.github/profile/README.md

 - Freyr Weather App (The frontend application)
 - Toth Workflows (Central place for workflows)

-For more information, please go into the respective repository or read up on the whole project here: https://siri-freyr.xyz/about
+For more information, please go into the respective repository or get a brief overview over here: https://siri-freyr.xyz/about

 Thanks for the read!